RSS3-Network/Protocol/README.md

   </p>
 </p>

-> Derived from the best out of RSS, RSS3 is an open protocol designed for content and social networks in the Web 3.0 era.
+> Derived from the best out of RSS, RSS3 is an open protocol designed for all our cyber existence in the era of Web 3.0.

 ## Latest draft